-An insurance company might also require that certain roofing materials meet state code specification for repair and replacement of a roof.
-Shingles, nails, tiles and other materials must be made to tolerate wind, hail and natural disaster situations.
+An insurance company might also require that certain roofing materials meet state code specifications for the repair and replacement of a roof.
+Shingles, nails, tiles, and other materials must be made to tolerate wind, hail, and natural disaster situations.
 Homeowners seeking repair must follow these material specifications through acquiring proof of a state compliance certificate that indicates that proper repair has been made.
-Once that aspect as been verified, an insurance payment can be made.
+Once that aspect has been verified, an insurance payment can be made.

 Know the Specifics

 Knowing the specifics of a homeowner policy in relation to roof replacement is the most important aspect in determining how to go about filing a claim.
 Documentation of actual damage is another aspect that will help to speed up the processing of a claim as is employing a licensed roofing contractor that is knowledgeable in insurance claims.

 If your roof has been damaged and is protected by a homeowner’s policy and you are still unsure of the claim process, complete the online contact form, and an expert in roof repair and replacement will get back to you with the information you need to make a legitimate and productive claim.